indrajithprabaswara/pollution_data_visualizer2/README.md

 # Pollution Data Visualizer

-This project is a simple Flask web application that collects air quality data from the AQICN API and visualizes it.
+This project is a Flask web application that collects air quality data from the AQICN API and visualizes it.
-It provides a responsive interface with dark and light themes, global search suggestions, and interactive AQI charts.
-City cards highlight when added and can be expanded for detailed metrics and advice.
+The interface uses Bootstrap together with Tailwind CSS for a modern look.
+Global search suggestions, animated charts and a theme toggle provide an interactive experience.
+City cards highlight when added and expand for detailed metrics and advice.

 ## Features
 - Search for a city to retrieve its latest Air Quality Index (AQI).